CephalofairGames/frosthaven-faq/index.md

 **If a monster with a ranged attack is adjacent to one enemy, but could attack another enemy without disadvantage, which enemy will it attack?** Monster focus doesn't consider disadvantage.
 It will always prioritize the adjacent enemy in this case.
 If the monster can safely move away from its focus before the attack, it will do so using the minimum number of hexes in order to lose disadvantage.

+**Will a monster enter a negative hex (a trap or hazardous terrain) if it's the only way to attack an enemy this turn?** Usually not.
+A monster's first focus priority is to choose a hex from which they can attack an enemy with the least possible movement, *preferring "safe" paths of any length over any paths with negative hexes*.
+They will choose a safer path even if it's much longer, and even if it means they can't attack their focus this turn.
+They will only choose a path with one or more negative hexes if it's the only way to attack *any* enemy, ever, looking at the current state of the board, pretending the monster has infinite movement.
+Remember - path length is part of selecting a monster's focus, not something done after focus has been selected.
+Monsters will focus on an enemy that's apparently further away, by range, if it means they can avoid entering negative hexes.
+See the steps on p74 of the rulebook for examples.

 **If an enemy must move through a choice of traps, will it consider the strength of those traps when determining which one to move through?**  No, monsters will take into account the *number* of negative hexes, but not the *strength or effects* of them.
 When it's otherwise ambiguous, you can resolve ambiguity in your favor.
 Note that they will always prefer a path with zero negative hexes, regardless of length, just like normal.

+**Will enemies also avoid difficult terrain or icy terrain?** Not necessarily.
+Difficult and icy terrain are not considered "negative hexes."

+**Are monsters aware of the effects of difficult and icy terrain?
+Can icy terrain be used to "trick" monsters?** Monsters are aware of the effects of both icy and difficult terrain, and take their effects into account when making their focus determinations and selecting their movement paths.
+They will not slide into a negative hex "accidentally."
+It's possible that icy terrain could make a path to a seemingly-distant enemy shorter than a closer one; the monster will, as always, focus first on the enemy they can attack with the least movement spent.

 **If a monster is trying to make a multi-target attack this turn, but does not have enough movement to attack any targets, will it move towards its primary focus or towards a position to potentially maximize the attack?** It will move towards its primary focus.